Welcome to the official site for 60's and 70's artist Robin

 can be made to: Newton Firefighters Association P.O.Box 600384 Newtonville, MA 02460 c/o Ray Mac

 Ray's Story is a story that is nothing short of a miracle.
-It happened almost 20 years ago.
+It happened over 20 years ago.
 Ray was a lieutenant on the Newton Massachusetts

 fire department.
 On October 25, 1993, the fire station got a call to respond to a metallic sodium chemical fire.
 Upon arriving